nanoframework/nanoFirmwareFlasher/README.md

 ```console
 nanoff --listtargets --fromfwarchive --fwarchivepath c:\...\firmware
 ```
-where the option *--suppressnanoffversioncheck* can be added to suppress the check for an update of *nanoff*.

-To install firmware on a device, use the same command line arguments as usual, but add *--fromfwarchive*, *--fwarchivepath* and optionally *--suppressnanoffversioncheck*, e.g.:
+To install firmware on a device, use the same command line arguments as usual, but add *--fromfwarchive* and *--fwarchivepath*:

 ```console
 nanoff --nanodevice --update --serialport COM9 --fromfwarchive --fwarchivepath c:\...\firmware
 ```

+## Bypass version check

+By default nanoff checks whether a new version of the tool has been published.
+If that is not necessary, the option *--suppressnanoffversioncheck* can be added to suppress the check.

 ## Exit codes